celery/celery/docs/getting-started/brokers/sqlalchemy.rst

 Please see `SQLAlchemy: Supported Databases`_ for a table of supported databases.

-Here's a list of examples using a selection of other `SQLAlchemy Connection String`_'s:
+Here's a list of examples using a selection of other `SQLAlchemy Connection Strings`_:

 .. code-block:: python